gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Ralsen had his sledge put away, and the physicists had moved off the table, the poker game broken up when they got back.
 Clark was putting out the food.
 The click of spoons and the muffled sounds of eating were the only sign of life in the room.
 There were no words spoken as the three returned; simply all eyes focused on them questioningly, while the jaw moved methodically.

-MeReady stiffened suddenly.
-Kinnerr was screeching out a hymn in a hoarse, cracked voice.
+McReady stiffened suddenly.
+Kinner was screeching out a hymn in a hoarse, cracked voice.
 He looked wearily at Van Wall with a twisted grin and shook his head.
 "Hu-uh."

 Van Wall cursed bitterly, and sat down at the table.
 "We'll just plumb have to take that till his voice wears out.
 He can't yell like that forever."